bountyhunter12/DSA/README.md

 2. Maximum and minimum of an array: Given an array of size N. The task is to find the maximum and the minimum element of the array using the minimum number of comparisons.

-3.Kth Smallest: Given an array arr[] and an integer k where k is smaller than the size of the array, the task is to find the kth smallest element in the given array.
+3. Kth Smallest: Given an array arr[] and an integer k where k is smaller than the size of the array, the task is to find the kth smallest element in the given array.

 Follow up: Don't solve it using the inbuilt sort function.